phetsims/quantum-measurement/doc/implementation-notes.md

   display a number (number, rate, fraction, percentage, etc).
 - **Bloch Sphere** - Both the third and fourth screens (Spin and Bloch Sphere) display a SphereNode which is the visual representation of a Bloch Sphere.
 This view component appears multiple times across the two screens.
-However, since the fourth screen focuses specifically on explaining that same concept, you might find many files associated to that name.
+However, since the fourth screen focuses specifically on explaining that same concept, you might find many files associated with that name.
   Here we list which ones are related to the view component (the blue sphere), and which are top level screen files:
     - Component related: